Thomas-Bezy/Website/content/authors/admin/_index.md

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:thomas.bezy@psemail.eu" or "#contact" for contact widget.
+#   form "mailto:thomas.bezy[at]psemail.eu" or "#contact" for contact widget.
 social:
 - icon: envelope
   icon_pack: fas
-  link: '#contact'  # For a direct email link, use "thomas.bezy@psemail.eu".
+  link: '#contact'  # For a direct email link, use "thomas.bezy[at]psemail.eu".
 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/_ThomasBezy